claviska/jquery-ajaxSubmit/readme.md

 - Handles form serialization so you don't have to.
 - Shows/hides a loader and message if you provide them.
 - Highlights invalid fields.
-- Callbacks for success, fail, before, and after.
+- Callbacks for success, error, before, and after.
-- API to disable/enable all form inputs.
+- API to disable/enable form inputs.
 - API to reset the form (including loader, message, and invalid fields)
-- Compact! (about 200 lines)
+- Compact! (about 240 lines)

 ## Installing